ODA Spending

 What is the current UK government's outlook on educational ODA?

-The UK’s International Women and Girls Strategy, released in March 2023, also commits the UK to focusing on educating girls and to developing a new global Coalition for Learning to raise awareness of the learning crisis that disproportionately affects girls.
+The UK’s International Women and Girls Strategy, released in March 2023, commits the UK to focusing on educating girls and to developing a new global Coalition for Learning to raise awareness of the learning crisis that disproportionately affects girls: The coalition was launched in March 2023, where the UK announced a new GBP28 million ( US$35 million) initiative for girls' education in the Democratic Republic of Congo.
+On May 9, 2023, the UK hosted the Education World Forum, and announced GBP30 million ( US$38 million) in new funding for the ASEAN Girls Education and Skills program.

 Key bodies